RakhithJK/PHPMailer-wiki/Troubleshooting.md

 ### Gmail, OAuth2 and "Allow less secure apps"
 From December 2014, Google started imposing an authentication mechanism called [XOAUTH2](https://developers.google.com/gmail/xoauth2_protocol) based on [OAuth2](http://oauth.net/2/) for access to their apps, including Gmail.
 This change can break both SMTP and IMAP access to Gmail, and you may receive authentication failures (often "5.7.14 Please log in via your web browser and then try again" or "Username and Password not accepted") from many email clients, including PHPMailer, Apple Mail, Outlook, Thunderbird and others.
 The error output may include a link to https://support.google.com/mail/bin/answer.py?answer=78754, which gives a list of possible remedies, or https://support.google.com/mail/?p=BadCredentials, which is largely unhelpful.
 There are two main solutions to this in PHPMailer:
-* Gmail doesn't like unexpected or unfamiliar clients connecting to gmail accounts, so it may require you to log into your gmail account in your browser as usual (this will be mentioned in error output visible if you set `SMTPDebug = 2`), or to visit the [unlock CAPTCHA page](https://www.google.com/accounts/DisplayUnlockCaptcha) mentioned in their support doc.
+* Gmail doesn't like unexpected or unfamiliar clients connecting to gmail accounts, so it may require you to log into your gmail account in your browser as usual (this will be mentioned in error output visible if you set `SMTPDebug = SMTP::DEBUG_SERVER`), or to visit the [unlock CAPTCHA page](https://www.google.com/accounts/DisplayUnlockCaptcha) mentioned in their support doc.
 * Enabling "[Allow less secure apps](https://support.google.com/accounts/answer/6010255)" will usually solve the problem for PHPMailer, and it does not make your app significantly less secure.
 Reportedly, changing this setting may take an hour or more to take effect, so don't expect an immediate fix.
 * PHPMailer added support for XOAUTH2 in version 5.2.11, though **you must be running PHP 5.5 or later** in order to use it.
 Documentation on how to set it up can be found on [this wiki page](https://github.com/PHPMailer/PHPMailer/wiki/Using-Gmail-with-XOAUTH2).